CanningRoad/canningroad.github.io/_services/messychurch.md

 audience: For families
 when: Saturdays, every few months
 live: true
-nextevent: 5th April 2pm
+nextevent: 7th June 2pm
 cover: /photo/messy-church-photo-2023-1.jpg
 ---

-Messy Church is a fun way for families with younger kids to get into God's house and have a great time.
+Messy Church is a fun way for families with kids to get into God's house and have a great time.
 We have a different theme each time that teaches us something about God and Jesus.

 ## What's it like?

-- Time for crafts and activities
+- Crafts and activity stations (45 mins)
 - A short bible message specially for the kids
-- A couple of songs
+- A couple of high energy action songs
 - Eat a snack together (at no cost)

-We start in the hall with some supervised crafts, and the kids can try as many or as few as they want to.
-There is also an area with soft toys for the very little ones.
+We start in the hall with four or five craft stations, and the kids can try as many or as few as they want to.
+We usually have a big painting, a big building craft, and a range of handicrafts.
+There's also a toy area for under 3s.

-After a while we go into the main church to listen to a short talk with lots of interactive bits, and we all sing some fun Jesus songs.
+After 45 mins, we go into the main church to listen to a short talk with lots of interactive bits, and we all sing some fun Jesus songs.

 When that's done, everyone is welcome to stay for a free snack that we eat together.